- The plant-based vegan foods industry is thriving but still in its infancy, with an enormous amount of untapped upside

 One of the oldest and most popular business models is vertical integration, where a company controls multiple parts of the supply chain.
 For instance, a potato chip company owns the potato farm, the production facility and the brand itself.
 Such an arrangement, when done successfully, can boost profitability.
 When done wrong, though, vertical integration can be inefficient and become a drag on earnings.

 A pulse is a legume that is processed and treated like a grain.
 There are a variety of pulses that companies use as ingredients in their plant-based foods, including peas, fava beans, lentils and chickpeas.
 Belle Pulses sources raw pulses from local farmers and processes them into commercial food ingredients at their industry-leading facilities in Canada’s breadbasket, Saskatchewan.
-These ingredients are sold to plant-based protein companies worldwide, including Nestle (OTC: NSRGY), Beyond Meat (NASDAQ: BYND), and many other companies across 50 countries.
+These ingredients are sold to plant-based protein companies worldwide, including Nestle (SWX: NESN) (OTC: NSRGY), Beyond Meat (NASDAQ: BYND), and many other companies across 50 countries.
 In fact, you’re likely already a consumer of an Eat Well-owned company too.

 Eat Well owns 100% of Belle Pulses and plans to use the company to supply their internally-developed CPG products.
 To meet this need while supplying the broader industry, management intends to continue to expand the business and increase processing capacity.
 So great is the need for pea protein products that Beyond Meat felt the need to warn its investors that their business may be negatively impacted by the limited supply of the popular protein substitute.
 Clearly, the runway for growth in Belle Pulses’ business is extensive.